willdurand/willdurand.github.io/_posts/2012-11-06-testing-capistrano-recipes-for-dummies.md

 end
 ```

-As you can see, we create a Capistrano configuration instance, and we extend it
+We create a Capistrano configuration instance and we extend it with capistrano-spec.
-with capistrano-spec.
 This configuration instance is injected into our module.

 Try to run the `spec` task using the following command: